The Fleet Visibility Gap: Why Teams With 5+ Clusters Hit a Wall

 k9s is excellent.
 I use it daily.
 But it shows one cluster at a time.
 You switch contexts with :ctx and the whole UI reloads - events, pods, the lot.
 There's no "show me every failing pod across my fleet."
 Not k9s's job, and it's honest about that.

 Lens and its forks (OpenLens, Freelens) technically let you add multiple kubeconfigs to the sidebar.
 Each one opens in a separate workspace pane.
 You can't see them at once in any useful way, and switching between them triggers a full reload of the cluster state.
 On a machine with six clusters loaded, memory usage gets unpleasant.
-Lens itself has the Mirantis-cloud-login baggage we wrote about when we introduced Radar.
+Lens itself has the mandatory cloud-login baggage that pushed a lot of us to look for an alternative in the first place.

 Headlamp supports multiple clusters better than most - it'll show them in the sidebar and you can click between them.
 But the views are per-cluster.
 There's no aggregated event feed, no cross-cluster search, no fleet dashboard.
 It's a competent single-cluster UI that tolerates being pointed at several kubeconfigs.